Step 2: Application

 I need special accommodations when I take the bar exam.
 How do I make arrangements?
 Special accommodations are available on a showing that the applicant has a disability or medical condition warranting such accommodations.
 The Board of Law Examiners employs the Americans With Disabilities Act standard, i.e., that a person is disabled if that individual has "a physical or mental impairment that substantially limits one or more of the major life activities of such individual."
 See 42 USC 12102.
 A Special Accommodations Questionnaire and Affidavit is available from the Board.
 The request must be filed not later than May 15 for the July examination and not later than December 15 for the February examination.

 Where is the exam held?
 What are the exam dates?
 Please see the Exam Dates/Location information.
+Updates and information on the exam location will be posted on the Board of Law Examiners website.

 How do I know if the State Bar of Michigan has received my application?
 Electronic application submission and fee payment is required as of the February 2016 bar exam.
 A receipt will be issued immediately upon completing the submission process.
 The payment receipt is your assurance that the application and fees have been received at the State Bar of Michigan.
 However, as stated in the instructions, work will not begin on your Character & Fitness application until the executed Waiver and Release is received.
 The Waiver and Release must be submitted to the Character & Fitness office within two weeks of uploading the application and paying fees.